 Dr. Joss earned his MA and PhD degrees while a Sloan Fellow at Stanford University, then went on to serve as a White House Fellow and Deputy to the Assistant Secretary of the Treasury for Economic Policy.
 After a banking career with Wells Fargo and Australia-based Westpac, Dr. Joss returned to the United States in 1999 to become Philip H. Knight Professor and Dean of the Graduate School of Business at Stanford, where he remained until 2009.He is currently a member of the school’s faculty, as an Emeritus Professor.

-Jim McIntire was elected as Washington’s 22nd State Treasurer in 2008.
-Prior to that, Jim served five terms (10 years) in the Washington State House of Representatives, representing the 46th Legislative District in North Seattle.
-Prior to his election as Treasurer, Jim maintained a private economic consulting practice with a national company and served on the faculty of the UW’s Evans School of Public Affairs for 25 years, where he taught economics and government.
-Before his election to the State House, he was director of the Fiscal Policy Center at the UW, and was appointed by Governors Lowry and Locke to Chair the Community Economic Revitalization Board, where he served for four years.
-Jim began his career working for Hubert Humphrey in the U.S. Senate, and worked for several other Congressional Committee Chairs.
-During the 1980s, he served as a public finance advisor to Governor Gardner.
-Jim is married and lives in Seattle.
-He and his wife have five adult children.
+Jim McIntire served as Washington's 22nd State Treasurer, elected in 2008.
+Before that, he represented the 46th Legislative District in North Seattle for five terms (10 years) in the Washington State House of Representatives.
+In addition to his public service, Jim had a private economic consulting practice with a national firm and was a faculty member at the University of Washington's Evans School of Public Affairs for 25 years, teaching economics and government.
+Earlier in his career, he directed the Fiscal Policy Center at the University of Washington and chaired the Community Economic Revitalization Board under Governors Lowry and Locke for four years.
+Jim began his career working with Hubert Humphrey in the U.S. Senate and later worked with several Congressional Committee Chairs.
+In the 1980s, he served as a public finance advisor to Governor Gardner.

 McKenna, Robert, BA ’85